Ezeqielle/ScriptThemAll/README.md

   - update the server
   - ram threshold
   - auto-restart in case of crash
+- Webhook to redirect logs to discord

 </details>

 > [!WARNING]
 > To use the remote backup feature you need to have a remote server with ssh access by key not password

+>[!IMPORTANT]
+>If you want to use the webhook feature first read more about how to set it up on the [Webhook.md](./Webhook.md) documentation

 ## Requirements